 Start Spring Plants

 It might be too cold to plant outside where you live, but you can start seedlings inside!
 The kids loved doing this when we lived in Massachusetts – especially since I always let them help me choose which plants to add to our garden.
+You can use this life cycle of a green bean plant toy to help children track the growth of plants.

 Grow a Fairy Garden